wakedeer/T1RandomCoffee/src/main/resources/message/registration/successful_change_profile.md

-Everything's ready for you to take a part in A Cup Of English Tea\.  ✅
+Everything\'s ready for you to take a part in Learn Coffee\.Speaking Club\.  ✅